If you've been arrested in Texas, then one of the first things you

 The Purpose of Bail

-The biggest misunderstanding about bail is that bail is punitive.
-Bail,
+The biggest misunderstanding about bail is that it is punitive.
+Bail, however,

-however, is not a fine that it is paid by the accused to get out of jail
+is not a fine that it is paid by the accused to get out of jail and resolve

-and resolve their case.
-Instead, the bail system is used to provide incentive
+their case.
+Instead, the bail system is used to provide incentive to accused

-to accused individuals so that they return to court at a later date to
+individuals so that they return to court at a later date to participate

 That is why bail is always a factor before an actual trial.
 Any bail that